Vanille-N/fling/README.md

 Each call to `step` will advance the computation by one move (`apply_move` if new moves are available or `undo_move` if a dead-end was reached).
 This allows showing progress of the computation: the game board is updated and drawn after each attempt at a move.
 Speed may be adjusted so that the user can see the attempts being made.
 The user also has access to the number of explored paths in real time in the text section.

-One notable advantage is the possibility of implementing an "abort solution search on keypress" functionality, that would be virtually impossible to implement cleanly were `solve` blocking all computation until a solution was found.
+One notable advantage is the possibility of implementing an "abort solution search on keypress" functionality, that would be virtually impossible to implement cleanly (i.e. without blurring the line between event management and the solver logic) were `solve` blocking all computation until a solution was found.

 Thanks to `undo_move`/`redo_move`, the user can be put in control of a game state where a sequence of moves leading to the solution has been memorized in the `fwd` field of `game`.
 Pressing the keys associated with undo/redo allows for exploring the solution.